 Plaintiff Strike 3 Holdings, LLC alleges that defendant John Doe, identified only by his IP address, committed copyright infringement by distributing plaintiff's adult films using BitTorrent, a peer-to-peer file distribution network.
-Doc. #1.
-Plaintiff moves pursuant to Federal Rule of Civil Procedure 26(d)(1) for leave to serve a third-party subpoena on defendant's internet service provider ("ISP") for the limited purpose of discovering defendant's identity; only with defendant's identity will plaintiff be able to serve defendant with process and proceed with the case.
-Doc. #8-1 at 13.
-For substantially the reasons set forth in plaintiff's motion and supporting documents, I will GRANT the motion, having concluded that plaintiff has established good cause for entry of this order.
+(ECF No. 1.)
+Plaintiff moves pursuant to Fed R. Civ.
+P. 26(d)(1) for leave to serve a third-party subpoena on defendant's internet service provider ("ISP") for the limited purpose of discovering defendant's identity; only with defendant's identity will plaintiff be able to serve defendant with process and proceed with the case.
+(ECF No. 7.)